Legal Header

 Supply Costs by PSAC Area

-Table S5.6 shows the estimated costs for gas, shale, and coalbed methane (CBM) natural gas wells by PSAC area based on 2022 estimated costs and production profiles.
+Table S5.6 shows the estimated costs for gas, shale, and coalbed methane natural gas wells by PSAC area based on 2023 capital and operating costs and production profiles.
+Operators often drill multiple wells from a well pad, referred to as a multiwell pad.
+These wells have the benefit of economies of scale and usually incur lower capital costs, resulting in a lower cost per unit of output.
 Supply costs are lowest for horizontal wells in the Foothills Front and Northwestern Alberta areas (PSAC areas 2 and 7).

 Recompletions were not considered in the analysis.
 They are substantially cheaper than new drills but have weaker initial productivity rates.